nalmadi/nalmadi.github.io/_posts/2023-12-02-student-interview-Nafis.md

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Nafis Saadiq Bhuiyan '26, who will tell us about his recent experience as a participants at SureStart.
+Today, I have the pleasure of talking to Nafis Saadiq Bhuiyan '26, who will tell us about his recent experience as a participant at SureStart.
 SureStart is a summer program that teaches real-world skills to students interested in AI, the program is hosted at Colby college by The Davis Institute for Artificial Intelligence and Halloran Lab for Entrepreneurship.